digiline-io/Secret-IDE-Plugin/README.md

 }
 ```

-Now it's time to create the query; look for the function called query and in the match expression replace QueryEx with somethign like Secret Message that takes two parameters, the viewing key and the user's address.
-The funtion should now look like this:
+Now it's time to create the query; look for the function called query and in the match expression replace QueryEx with something like Secret Message that takes two parameters, the viewing key and the user's address.
+The function should now look like this:

 ```rust
 pub fn query<S: Storage, A: Api, Q: Querier>(